didit-tech/FastLegS/README.md

 ##Summary

 The tests are an excellent reference for the various modifiers and syntactic sugar you can use in FastLegS.

 ##ToDo

+Right now, the codebase is split because of syntactic differences between PostgreSQL and MySQL.
+There is a lot of duplicated code, however.
+Future versions should abstract out the differences and merge the duplicated code.

 Watch for updates to examples in the near future to show features like relationships and advanced queries.